Words by Jess

 Sarah had just arrived back from the Dominican Republic representing Australia in the ‘Miss Intercontinental’ modeling competition and was ready to get out and explore Melbourne’s gay nightlife for the first time.

 The moment I walked in and towards the dance floor, it was as though everyone else in the club disappeared, and I could only see Sarah.

 Sarah was platinum blonde, wearing a blue dress and dancing like no one was watching.

 We spent the next few hours dancing and talking.
-We exchanged numbers and started dating from there.
+Exchanging numbers and we started dating from there.

-We lived on opposite sides of the city, so would meet at an Officeworks carpark before going out for dinner.
+We lived on opposite sides of the city, so we would meet at an Officeworks car park before dinner.
 Sometimes just staying in the car park talking for hours in one of our cars after the dinner date.
 Officeworks is such a romantic place for us now.

 I designed a ring that I felt represented Sarah.
-Sarah is such an old soul, so thought an antique looking ring would be perfect.
+Sarah is such an old soul, so thought an antique-looking ring would be perfect.
 After the ring was ready, I planned for Sarah’s Mum to ask Sarah to go with her to get a mammogram.
-While Sarah was out, I brought some of Sarah’s favorite foods; scallops, lamb racks & Morton Bay bugs and hid them in the fridge at work.
+While Sarah was out, I brought some of Sarah’s favorite foods; scallops, lamb racks, and Morton Bay bugs, and hid them in the fridge at work.

 On the day I was supposed to propose, Sarah had a migraine, so everything fell through, and we had to replan two days later.

-I had planned on saying some really nice things, but felt overwhelmed and just basically slammed ring in Sarah’s face.
-Thankfully, she said ”yes!”
+I had planned on saying some adorable things, but felt overwhelmed and just basically slammed the ring in Sarah’s face.
+Thankfully, she said, “yes!”

 We phoned our parents to tell them the exciting news.